Editor choice

 The Twiggy Heath Myrtle bypasses all these issues.
 It is a wildly adaptable native that has evolved to survive extreme Australian conditions.
 While botanists have given this plant a bit of an identity crisis over the years—re-classifying it from Baeckea virgata to Babingtonia bidwillii and even Sannantha virgata—its rugged reliability remains unchanged.

-• Year-Round Privacy with Zero Mess: As a true evergreen, its fine foliage forms an impenetrable screen that provides permanent privacy and structure to your garden all year long without choking your gutters with dead leaves.
+• As a true evergreen, its fine foliage forms an impenetrable screen that provides permanent privacy and structure to your garden all year long without choking your gutters with dead leaves.

-• A Magnet for Native Wildlife: During the warmer months, the shrub transforms, producing profuse clusters of dainty white flowers.
+• During the warmer months, the shrub transforms, producing profuse clusters of dainty white flowers.
 These lightly honey-scented blooms are an absolute magnet for essential pollinators, bees, and small native birds like wrens and finches.

 The Solution: Precise soil preparation and correct spacing are the secrets to rapid, healthy growth.